 zhu difeng - Fotolia

-Racks are meant to be standard, but IT equipment dimensions vary and the volume of cabling needed to power and network modern servers, switches and storage cause unexpected deployment problems.
+Racks are meant to be standard, but IT equipment dimensions vary, and the volume of cabling needed to power and network modern servers, switches and storage cause unexpected deployment problems.

 Hidden problems in server racking

-A rack typically accommodates servers that are 19 inches (482.6 mm) wide.
-Height is some multiple of 1.752 inches (44.50 mm), which is a standard rack unit.
-For example, a 42U rack provides an opening 19 inches wide and 73.6 inches high (1.8669 m).
+A rack typically accommodates servers that are 19 inches wide.
+Height is some multiple of 1.752 inches, which is a standard rack unit.
+A 42U rack provides an opening 19 inches wide and 73.6 inches high.

-A 19 inch rack will fit any 19 inch server, rack switch, power distribution unit (PDU), uninterruptable power supply (UPS) or other standard-width gear.
+A 19-inch rack will fit any 19-inch server, rack switch, power distribution unit (PDU) or uninterruptable power supply (UPS).
 Add up the vertical height and make sure that the rack opening is high enough to accommodate all planned gear.

 Two plus two

 A four-post rack is a four-corner box or cabinet.
 Each server or device installs along horizontal rails, secured with screws or quick-disconnect latches through holes in the front panel.
-Four-post racks enclose IT gear to add equipment security, protect power and network cabling, and shroud airflow for hot/cold containment.
+Four-post racks enclose IT gear to add equipment security, protect power and network cabling and shroud airflow for hot/cold containment.